MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/quickstart.md

 }
 ```

-## Push Notification Best Practices
+## Push Notification Usage

 Having the ability to use push notifications is an awesome power.
-When *abused*, however, it can drive away users and cause them to not only opt out of future notifications but to *leave a game entirely*.
+When *abused*, however, it can cause users to opt out of future notifications or even *leave a game entirely*.

 If used judiciously, though, push notifications can be one of your best tools for building and maintaining your game's community.

-Push notifications are a *fire and forget* message protocol, similar in vein to **UDP**.
+Push notifications are a *fire and forget* message protocol which does not guarantee delivery.

 > [!NOTE]
 > Remember that there is *no guarantee* that your players will receive, open, or engage with your message.
-With that caveat, it is a good practice to use messages as *bonus* content, rather than as a critical part of your gameplay loop.
+Given that caveat, it is a good practice to use messages as *bonus* functionality, rather than as a critical part of your gameplay loop.

 For **iOS** platforms, Apps are given a one-time dialog prompt from the OS, allowing the user to determine the status of push notifications.
 After the user has made their initial selection, this setting will persist until: